dyanghku/dyanghku.github.io/_pages/about.md

 - Associate Editor, Statistica Sinica , 2020 - 2023

 <p style="text-align: justify;">
-*"When you can measure what you are speaking about, and express it in numbers, you know something about it; but when you cannot measure it, when you cannot express it in numbers, your knowledge is of a meager and unsatisfactory kind: it may be the beginning of knowledge, but you have scarcely, in your thoughts, advanced to the stage of science".* Kelvin (1981)
+<i>"When you can measure what you are speaking about, and express it in numbers, you know something about it; but when you cannot measure it, when you cannot express it in numbers, your knowledge is of a meager and unsatisfactory kind: it may be the beginning of knowledge, but you have scarcely, in your thoughts, advanced to the stage of science".</i> Kelvin (1981)
 </p>